How to Help an Ecstasy Addict

 Studies have shown that ecstasy can be an addictive drug to users, but the findings vary.
 Some studies show that prolonged and frequent use can lead to increased tolerance and withdrawal symptoms.
 Additionally, NIDA notes that experiments on animals have found that animals will self-administer MDMA, which is an indicator of the drug’s addictive potential.

 Ecstasy can be addicting because of the pleasurable feelings it induces and the brain chemicals in interacts with.
-Signs of addiction to ecstasy include using in the face of negative consequences, such as decreased performance at work, troubled relationship or financial issues due to using.
+Signs of addiction to ecstasy include using in the face of negative consequences, such as decreased performance at work, troubled relationships, or financial issues due to using.

 - Loss of appetite.